therealtrex/GDIMacGyver/content/Lab5_data_exploration/exploring_data_1.md

 Since the result of this search is a number, this is a great candidate for a single value visualization.

-- Click on the `Visualization tab`, then select the `Single Value` option.
+- Click on the `Visualization tab`, then select `Column Chart` and then the `Single Value` option.
 See example below (your number will likely be different).

 ![image_tag](/static/50_data_exploration/Image_4.png)